openshift/enhancements/enhancements/ingress/haproxy-router-compression.md

 ### Risks and Mitigations

-Overuse of compression can cause the HAProxy to devote more resources to compression than to other operations, compromising its usefulness.
-I have mentioned the process-level directives that would tune the dedication of resources to compression, but for now have decided that adding more tunable knobs at this stage is premature and could cause more issues than it mitigates.
+Overuse of compression can cause the HAProxy to devote more resources to compression than to other operations, compromising its operation.
+We do not have any evidence that this will occur, and give detailed notes on use of necessary MIME types to mitigate pointless compression and overuse of compression.
+Should this become a problem in the future, we can add default values for the process-level directives mentioned above (`maxcomprate`, `maxcompcpuusage`, and `tune.comp.maxlevel`).
+The team consensus is that adding more tunable knobs at this stage is premature and could cause more issues than it mitigates.

-I am considering disallowing wildcard MIME types (e.g. "text/*"), so that explicit choices must be made on which MIME types are subject to compression.
+We considered disallowing wildcard MIME types (e.g. `application/*`), so that explicit choices must be made on which MIME types are subject to compression, but as mentioned, it is more likely that any MIME type omission would generate a new RFE than for there to be a support issue caused by excessive pointless compression.

 Security and UX are not a part of this proposal, but API team members will be invited to comment.